cathei/PinInject/README.md

     }
 }
 ```
 `SetUpGlobalContextAttribute` is a wrapper for Unity's `RuntimeInitializeOnLoadMethodAttribute`.
 The Global context will be applied **any** GameObject or regular C# object that injected through PinInject.

+Then add `SceneInjectRoot` to your scene.
+This is component that triggers injection when scene loading.

 Now you can add `InjectAttribute` to your field or property to inject in your component.

 ## Injecting into MonoBehaviour
 ```cs